mozilla-platform-ops/ronin_puppet/README.md

   See `tests/integration`.

-1. Add the new suite to Travis.
+1. Add the new suite to CircleCI.

-    See `.travis.yml`.
+    See `.circleci/config.yml`.

 #### test-kitchen TODOS